ehix/cloud-study/aws/linkedin/aws-essential-training-for-developers/README.md

 ## Qs:
 1. What is the most cost effective way to move petabytes of backups that you need to keep for long-term retention into AWS?
     - Snowball
 2. What is a valid use case for a public S3 bucket?
     - Serving web content with CloudFront
 3. How can you restrict access to your bucket?
     - Create a custom bucket policy.
 4. Which S3 storage class is best for storing the only copy of your latest backups for your databases?
     - S3 Standard
 5. What is the difference between an IAM Identity and an IAM Entity?
     - Entities are the users and roles requesting access, whereas identities include anything you can attach a policy to which includes groups.
 6. Should you put secret access keys into secrets manager?
     - No, use an IAM role instead.
 7. What is the best use case for using the AWS SDK?
     - Accessing AWS resources from within your application source code
 8. Why is using a IAM role better security than using access keys?
     - IAM roles grant permissions without leaving a key on the server that can be compromised.
 9. What CLI command will list all of the S3 buckets you have access to?
     - aws s3 ls
 10. What is a limitation of EFS?
     - EFS is only supported for Linux instances
 11. Order the speeds of the AWS storage services by fastest (first in the list) to slowest (last in the list)
     - EBS, EFS, S3
 12. What is the difference between a Amazon Machine Image (AMI) and an EBS snapshot?
     - AMI's include everything needed to relaunch the instance, whereas an EBS snapshot is only a backup of the data volume.
 13. Your users upload large video files through your app into an S3 bucket.
 How can you increase the upload speed?
     - Transfer Accelerator
 14. You have your EC2s created within a single region, but now you would like global reach.
 Without cloning your application into multiple regions, what is way you can provide faster access to your resources?
     - Global Accelerator

 # Database as a Service (DBaaS)

 ## What is database as a service (DBaaS)?
+DBaaS: The cloud provider manages the database servers and backups.
+You read and write your data to the managed service.

+If migrating an existing application to AWS, there is a Database Migration Service from on-prep to cloned synced cloud DB.

+If building a new application, ask what are the data needs for the applications?
+- What data will be stored?
+- How much data do we need, how much will be written per hour?
+- Write throughput?
+- What uptime do we need?

+Broad categories:
+- Lots of historical data for reporting; Big data solution.
+- Real time access to current month of data; Relational database + Big data (stored later)
+- If relational DB is going to ingest a large stream of data; Queue (to aggregate data over time) + Relational.
+- If storing object based and don't need to generate reports; NoSQL.

+Once the above questions are answered:
+- Feature sets, budgets and vendor support

+## Relational Database Service (RDS)
+MySQL or MSSQLServer, EC2 instance can be installed with DB directly onto server; replicates on-prem env.
+Resonsible for:
+- Config
+- OS updates
+- DB engine updates
+- Monitoring
+- Failover replication

+AWS has managed platform, where everything else is managed above is by them.
+Supports most popular databases, PostgreSQL, MySQL, SQL Server, Oracle.

+Similar to launching an EC2, can deploy different sizes, and can size up (but not down).
+- i.e. start small and scale up.
+If high uptime, use Multi-AZ, although doubles the cost (despite connecting to one endpoint in code).
+- Can start in a single AZ, and enable if more uptime is needed.

+Back ups won't be resorted onto of an existing cluster, but it will create a new one for safety.
+- Will need to change the connections in code.

+Amazon Aurora, is similar to mySQL or postgress from a dev standpoint
+- more server management handled by AWS
+- hands off as possible

+## NoSQL databases
+NoSQL: storage and retrieval of data that is not stored in a tabular relational format
+- Think spreadsheets (relational) vs. JSON (NoSQL).
+Great for storing data in a schema-less format.

+DynamoDB is the most popular key:value store.
+DB as a service offering, as no management required.
+- Easier that RDS offering to scale up and down.
+- Global tables let data be replicated accross regions.

+DocumentDB is DB plateform that's similar to MongoDB.

+## In-memory cashes
+Speeds up data look up for frequently accessed infomation.
+ElastiCashe helps manage and deploy two types of in-memory cache, Redis and Memcached.
+Otherwise, Redis and Memcashed can be installed and deployed to EC2 servers directly.
+This is simplfied in ElastiCashe.

+## Big data databased
+Redshift is AWS service for this.
+Terms:
+- data lake: unstructured data, usually stored a raw text data, often large (think webserver logs or sensor data from IoT).
+  - If needs to be mined for trends and info, AWS Athena.
+- data warehouse: structured data (like relational DB) optimised to return results.
+  - AWS Redshift for this; cluster of DB server nodes, collect and store data, maintained by AWS, accessed with SQL.
+  - Redshift Spectrum can load in raw files from datalake to run queries.

+## Buffer data with a message queue
+When new data needs to be written, there may be a hold/lock on the table, preventing others from accessing until write is complete.
+This wait time on read can slow down applications.
+Queue temp stores data that's needed to write, so applications aren't waiting on DB and can continue using the app, the data is written later.
+Can also be used as a messaging serverice.
+Kinesis:
+- Handles large stream of realtime data or application logs
+- Connects to other services for realtime reporting SQS (Simple Q service):
+SNS (Simple notification service):
+- Push out a message, email text or http call to a webhook.

+Not how should we choose between these three, more, **when** should we use Kinesis, SQS, and SNS.
+## Qs
+1. What is the best use case for using the Database Migration Service?
+    - You are migrating an on-premise production database to the cloud and both databases need to stay in-sync.
+2. You are going to host an application that uses a MySQL database, but you do not want to managing scaling or database administration tasks.
+What is the best choice for hosting this database?
+    - Aurora
+3. Which service can send a push notification to a mobile device?
+    - SNS
+4. What is a valid use case for a queue or message broker that would sit in front of your relational database?
+    - When you need to ingest a large stream of data
+5. If you need to store large streams of user activity data coming from a web and mobile application and generate aggregated reports on usage patterns, which database is the best choice?
+    - Redshift
+6. You have 10,000 Internet of Things devices that are sending in real-time telemetry on vehicle movement at 5 second intervals.
+What is the best service to capture this data?
+    - Kinesis
+7. What in-memory caching server is NOT supported by ElastiCache?
+    - Elasticsearch
+8. Your application uses an RDS for MySQL database and is slowing down because of too many reads.
+What can speed up your database?
+    - ElastiCache
+9. In the shared responsibility model, who applies patches to your database engine in RDS?
+    -  AWS will apply the patches automatically during the next maintenance window, but you may have an option to defer it.
+10. Which database is a NoSQL database type that can quickly store and retrieve key value pairs?
+    - DynamoDB

 # Platform as a Service (PaaS)
 # Software as a Service (SaaS)